Efcegames/Tf2-efcegames-hud/README.md

 almost all backgrounds removed
 # how download the hud?
-its simple click o code
+its simple click on code
 and click on download zip
 extract the zip and them place it on tf/custom